Robbie Fowler: Spice Boys

 Fowler was part of a group of Liverpool players from the mid-1990s who were dubbed "The Spice Boys" by the press following a series of off-field controversies.
 The term was subsequently used in a derogatory manner, implying Fowler and colleagues such as Jamie Redknapp, Stan Collymore, David James and Steve McManaman were underachieving playboys.
-The name had been coined due to rumours that Fowler was dating Emma Bunton of the Spice Girls.
+Rob Smyth in The Guardian recalls: "their young side, built around Redknapp, McManaman and Fowler, were perceived by most, including the England manager Terry Venables, to be more promising than [Manchester] United's youngsters", while on the day of their game at Old Trafford in October 1995 Paul Wilson in The Observer wrote: "Liverpool are looking ominously threatening again, with a young team which appears capable of greatness if Roy Evans can keep it together".
+The "Spice Boys" label had been coined due to rumours that Fowler was dating Emma Bunton of the Spice Girls.
 Fowler said that his successful career to that point had been "dismissed with contempt by those two tiny words".

+"What were incredible times at Anfield – successful, exciting, breathless seasons when I played probably the best football of my career – are dismissed with contempt by those two tiny words."

+— Fowler on the "Spice Boys" label given to the Liverpool team of the mid-1990s.

 Liverpool were top of the Premier League by Christmas 1996, with three defeats in the first half of the season.
 By the end of January, they had been leapfrogged by Manchester United, who remained top for the rest of the season, while Liverpool finished 4th.